Rectangular diagrams of surfaces: distinguishing Legendrian knots: Spatial ribbon graphs

 each of which preserves the framed boundary circuits contained in~$L$, and we have $\eta=\eta_N\circ\ldots\circ\eta_1$. \end{enumerate} \end{prop}

 \begin{proof} The implication~$(2)\Rightarrow(1)$ is easy and is left to the reader.
 We will prove the converse one.

-Assume that Condition~(1) holds and suppose, additionally, that there is a surface~$F$ carried by both~$\rho$ and~$\rho'$ such that~$\partial F\supset L$ and~$(F,F,\mathrm{id}|_F)\in\eta$.
+Assume that Condition~(1) holds, and suppose, additionally, that there is a surface~$F$ carried by both~$\rho$ and~$\rho'$ such that~$\partial F\supset L$ and~$(F,F,\mathrm{id}|_F)\in\eta$.
 Suppose also that the intersection $\Gamma_\rho\cap\Gamma_{\rho'}\setminus L$ is finite.

-By Lemma~\ref{add-points-to-V-lem} we may arbitrarily subdivide edges of a spatial ribbon graph by applying handle additions and removals, and do it without touching the boundary circuits disjoint from the interior of these edges.
+By Lemma~\ref{add-points-to-V-lem} we may arbitrarily subdivide edges of a spatial ribbon graph by means of handle additions and removals, without touching the boundary circuits disjoint from the interior of these edges.
 Therefore, we may assume without loss of generality that~$\Gamma_\rho\cap\Gamma_{\rho'}\setminus L$ is a subset of~$V_\rho\cap V_{\rho'}$.